behnamizadi/mehrbank/README.md

 mehrbank
 ========

-an interanet app for using in bank branches of qarz-al-hsana banks in iran
+an interanet app for using in branches of qarz-al-hsana banks in iran